Important links for MCDB Faculty, Students and Staff.

 And the location is beautiful, too.

-The Department of Molecular and Cell Biology is particularly interested in providing educational opportunities for students from diverse backgrounds and from groups that are currently underrepresented in the biological sciences, as well as military veterans and students with disabilities.
-If you would like to talk with a current student about their experiences as an underrepresented student within the program, please contact the MCDB Graduate Program Diversity officer who will connect you.
+The MCDB Department is particularly interested in providing educational opportunities for students from diverse backgrounds and from groups that are underrepresented in the biological sciences, as well as military veterans and students with disabilities.
+If you would like to talk with a current student about their experiences as an underrepresented student within the program, please contact the MCDB Graduate Program Diversity Advocate who will connect you.
 Please also check out the resources link for more information.